EKGF/ekg-maturity/docs-fragments/pillar/technology/background-and-intro.md

 ensuring its reliable operation and availability.
 This capability helps organizations leverage the full potential of the EKG and provides a solid foundation for knowledge management, decision-making, and collaboration within the organization.

+## Data Integration

+_Data Integration_ within the Technology Pillar encompasses the organizational capability to seamlessly combine data from various sources into the EKG.
+It involves the processes, technologies, and practices required to efficiently integrate data and resolve identity challenges, including legacy and EKG identifiers.

+Key aspects of Data Integration within the Technology Pillar now include:

+1. **Data Source Connectivity**: Establishing connections and interfaces to retrieve data from diverse sources, including internal databases, external systems, APIs, structured data, unstructured documents, and more.
+   This includes the integration of data with different identifier schemes.
+2. **Identity Resolution**: Resolving identity challenges, **including legacy identifiers and EKG identifiers**, to ensure consistency and accuracy within the EKG.
+   This involves mapping and aligning identifiers across various data sources (or data products, see https://data-product.ekgf.org) and resolving conflicts to achieve a unified and reliable representation of entities.
+2. **Data Transformation and Harmonization**: Applying transformation and harmonization techniques to ensure data from different sources, including legacy systems, are integrated and reconciled effectively within the EKG.
+   This includes mapping legacy identifiers to EKG identifiers and maintaining referential integrity.
+3. **Data Quality and Governance**: Implementing data quality measures and governance practices to address identity-related issues.
+   This involves data profiling, deduplication, and data cleansing to improve the accuracy, completeness, and reliability of entity identities within the EKG.
+4. **Semantic Interoperability**: Achieving semantic interoperability by harmonizing the meaning and representation of entity identities across diverse data sources.
+   This involves leveraging ontologies, controlled vocabularies, and semantic modeling techniques to ensure consistency and accurate identity representation within the EKG.
+5. **Scalability and Performance**: Ensuring the data integration processes, including identity resolution, can scale to handle increasing volumes of data and perform optimally within the EKG ecosystem.
+   This may involve adopting scalable technologies, distributed processing frameworks, and optimizing workflows to address identity resolution challenges at scale.

+By incorporating identity resolution into the Data Integration capability, organizations can effectively address the challenges associated with legacy and EKG identifiers.
+This enables a cohesive and accurate representation of entities within the EKG, ensuring data integrity and supporting reliable knowledge discovery, analytics, and decision-making processes.